kaif-istan/MusicAnalyser/README.md

 # <span style="color:#1E90FF;">**MusicAnalyser**</span>

 **SQL Project to Analyze Online Music Store Data** This project is tailored for individuals new to data analysis, providing a comprehensive introduction to working with a music playlist database.
-Through hands-on SQL exercises, you will explore and analyze the dataset to uncover insights that can assist the music store in understanding its business growth.
-By addressing fundamental queries, you'll gain practical experience in data examination and contribute to meaningful business intelligence.
+Through hands-on SQL exercises, we will explore and analyze the dataset to uncover insights that can assist the music store in understanding its business growth.
+By addressing fundamental queries, we'll gain practical experience in data examination and contribute to meaningful business intelligence.

 ## <span style="color:#32CD32;">**Database and Tools**</span>